Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The BIG Program is for commercial properties ONLY in the City of Saginaw.

-First, read over the BIG Program Policy (click here) and then complete an Application (click here) and email to:
+First, read over the BIG Program Policy (click here) and then complete a DIGITAL Application (click here) or a PDF Application (click here) and email to:

 Director of Community & Economic Development, Keith C. Rinehart at firstname.lastname@example.org.
 You can also call 817.230.0331 to speak directly with the Economic Development Office about the program, find out if your proposed improvement may be eligible for consideration, or with any questions or comments!